 That’s it!
 You’re done and ready for more great air cleaning.

 UV-C bulb replacement & pricing

 Image showing the UV bulb cover removal screws.
 Replacement is simple and only really takes a handful of minutes.
 You’ll need a Phillips screwdriver (not included) to replace a dead bulb.

 The replacement UV bulb, part #LB4000.
-They’re priced around $25.
-The life rating is 10-12 months, although some few owners have reported shorter life.
+They’re priced at around $25.
+The life rating is 10-12 months, although some owners have reported shorter life.
 However, I haven’t had any issues with mine.

 Expect to pay close to $25 for a replacement UV bulb.
 You’ll need a Philips head screwdriver (not included) to remove the rear metal shield that covers it.
-Afterwards, replacement is simply unplugging the old and inserting the new one.
+Afterward, replacement is as easy as unplugging the old one and inserting the new one.

 I found it easy to do.
 If you’re not comfortable with tools I’d recommend having a friend or family member do it for you.

 Bulb life is estimated at 10-12 months of use, although a few owners have reported that their bulbs died after only a few months.
-However, mine have been fine.
+However, mine has been fine.